github/libprojfs/docs/build-install.md

   ninja
 ```

-If you wish to install the modified libfuse somewhere other than
+If you wish to install the libfuse somewhere other than
 the default `/usr/local` system location, you may wish to supply
 that path in the `--prefix` option when running Meson.